Submissions and presentations

 The following categories of submissions will be included in the conference:

 Editorial and review processes

-Abstract submissions will be subject to review by the Editorial Board/Program Committee.
+Abstract only and non-refereed paper submissions will be subject to review by the Editorial Board/Program Committee.

 Refereed paper submissions will be subject to the full peer-review process according to the following criteria, as appropriate to individual submissions:

 - Quality and consistency of literature review

 - Adequacy of the method and data analysis

 - Presentation and interpretation of findings, inferences and conclusions